agorakit/agorakit/docs/installation.rst

 Requirements
 ------------

-You need a good webhosting provider that provides the following :
+You need a good web hosting provider that provides the following :

 - php >= 7.1.3 with the following extensions :
     - OpenSSL PHP Extension